nathaneastwood/fablore/src/digital-tiles/crucible-of-war/crucible-of-war.md

 ### Teklovossen's Workshop

-The Greatest minds of Metrix are held in high esteem, their workshops put on display for future generations; a source of inspiration for those who seek to follow in their footsteps.
+The Greatest minds of [Metrix](../../world-of-rathe/metrix/metrix.md) are held in high esteem, their workshops put on display for future generations; a source of inspiration for those who seek to follow in their footsteps.

 <img src="https://media.githubusercontent.com/media/nathaneastwood/fablore/main/src/digital-tiles/crucible-of-war/media/teklovossens-workshop.webp" alt="teklovossens-workshop" class="center" />

 ### Towering Titan

-This ancient guardiand stands watch over the entrance into Aria, a tribute to those who came before.
+This ancient guardian stands watch over the entrance into [Aria](../../world-of-rathe/aria/aria.md), a tribute to those who came before.

 <img src="https://media.githubusercontent.com/media/nathaneastwood/fablore/main/src/digital-tiles/crucible-of-war/media/towering-titan.webp" alt="towering-titan" class="center" />

 ### Tripwire Trap

-The denizens of the Pits are used to the harsh realities of survival.
+The denizens of the [Pits](../../world-of-rathe/pits/pits.md) are used to the harsh realities of survival.
 This is just one more horror to endure.

 <img src="https://media.githubusercontent.com/media/nathaneastwood/fablore/main/src/digital-tiles/crucible-of-war/media/tripwire-trap.webp" alt="tripwire-trap" class="center" />